MicrosoftDocs/cognitive-toolkit-docs/articles/Evaluate-a-model-in-an-Azure-WebApi.md

 ### Requirements

-As we are currently using VS2013 to build CNTK, we focus on this version of Visual Studio.
-You might need to make small adjustments for VS2015 to reproduce the steps we describe.
+As we are currently using VS2015 to build CNTK, we focus on this version of Visual Studio.

 #### Web Development Feature for Visual Studio